 The meaning of PR has undergone a significant transformation since the advent of new technologies.
 Gone are the days when PR had a different connotation from what it holds today.
 With the pervasive influence of social media, PR has had to adapt to the changing landscape of digital communication.
 No industry has been left untouched by this phenomenon, as social media has become an integral part of PR’s approach to communication.
 As a result, PR has been forced to evolve and embrace new strategies to keep up with the changing times.

 So, what is PR?

-PR is not about the products and services themselves.
-Instead, it’s all about conversation and interaction.
-Today, PR meaning is much broader than advertising.
-Sure, the goal of a PR campaign is to bring attention to the company or its product.
-But the process happens via much more than simply writing a press release or securing media coverage.
+PR is not just about promoting products or services; it’s about fostering conversation and building relationships.
+Today, the definition of PR has expanded far beyond traditional advertising.
+While the ultimate goal of a PR campaign is to generate attention and awareness for a company or product, the process involves much more than simply writing a press release or securing media coverage.

 What is Public Relations in Today’s Social Media World